 - Associate Professor Denese Playford

 - IMED4220 Integrated Medical Practice 1 Part A

 IMED4222 Integrated Medical Practice 1 Part B

 - Any one of the following Scholarly Activity units: PUBH4403 Epidemiology I, SRUR5331 Rural Specialisation—Research Unit 1' SRUR5332 Rural Specialisation—Service Learning Unit 1, SMED5331 Research Unit 1, SMED5332 Service Learning Unit 1

 Approved quota: 60—domestic students

 - Contact hours

-- clinical sessions: 7; Practical Classe sessions: 2; personal study session per week: 1
+- clinical sessions: 7; tutorial sessions: 2; personal study session per week: 1

-- This is a full-year unit, split into two semester parts (Part 1 and Part 2) worth 18 points per semester.
+- This is a full-year unit, split into two semester parts (Part A and Part B) worth 18 points per semester.
 The one unit outline incorporates both parts.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.